Andrew Barton (privateer): In popular culture

 And then I'le rise and fight againe."

-His story is also told in Henry Martyn, another Child ballad (number 250), which seems to be a later evolution of the original ballad.
+The later ballad "Henry Martin" (Child ballad #250) also concerns Sir Andrew, though the plot was simplified and the protagonist's name corrupted in its descent from the earlier song.

 Rudyard Kipling wrote a short story connected with Barton in his Puck of Pook's Hill series.

 Notable descendants

 The Stedman family of which there have been a number of notable members, such as Charles Stedman (1753–1812) and John Gabriel Stedman (1744–1797) have a tradition that Andrew Barton left an only son, Charles, who married Susan Stedman of Leith and took his wife's name.
 Another notable member was John Andrew Stedman (1778–1833) who was general in the Dutch army during the Napoleonic Wars (his father was a naturalised Dutchman who had been in the Scots Brigade in the service of the States-General of the Netherlands).
 His son Charles John William Stedman became a Prussian subject, settling at Besselich Abbey, near Coblentz.
 He was a member of the national assemblies of Frankfurt am Main and Erfurt, and received the title of freiherr (baron).
 He had a large family, of which nearly all the sons entered the Queen Augusta Regiment of Guards; they reverted to the original family name of Barton.